Accommodations

 Day 1

-Leave Big Timber and caravan to the Box Canyon Trailhead (2-hour drive).
-Ride on horseback about 2 hours to the Independence camp.
-Arrive by mid-afternoon and get settled into camp, fish a little on Boulder Creek, followed by an evening campfire evening, and dinner.
+Meet in Big Timber and caravan to the Box Canyon Trailhead (2-hour drive).
+Ride on horseback about 6 hours (16 miles) to camp.
+Arrive by late afternoon and get settled into camp, fish a little on Hellroaring Creek, followed by an evening campfire evening, and dinner.

 Activities include – Fishing Hellroaring Creek, ride/fish a high elevation lake, etc

-After breakfast, pack up and ride back about 6 hours out to the Box Canyon Trailhead.
-Caravan back to Big Timber.
+After breakfast, pack up and ride about 6 hours (16 miles) back out to the Box Canyon Trailhead.
 Arrive late afternoon.
 Free to depart.

-Absaroka Beartooth’s backcountry camps are accessed by horseback, and all horses, wrangling assistance, and guiding are included in each package.
+ABO's backcountry camp is accessed by horseback, and all horses, wrangling assistance, and guiding are included in each package.
 The horses and mules used by ABO are well suited to the mountain terrain.
 They have clocked in many hours in the mountains and are as dependable as horses and mules can be.
 Previous riding experience is helpful but not required.

 Package Rates